Interactive Water Management

 In municipal waste water treatment (WWT) sector singular solutions are not enough anymore to improve the nutrient removal and meet the stringent HELCOM recommendations.
 Instead a comprehensive approach to all the processes is necessary, in which case two urgent challenges arise: insufficient sludge management and the need to make processes more energy efficient.
 Both are directly linked to better nutrient removal results and can be addressed through capacity development activities and small-scale investments.

-More concretely, project activities will include:
+More concretely, project activities include:

 - Increasing capacity of WWT operators to unlock energy saving potential and to choose right sludge treatment technologies at both small and big scale by conducting series of international onsite workshops and online webinars, and producing a training materials package to be used by WWTPs outside the consortium;